ohmp/james-project/upgrade-instructions.md

 Concerned product: Guice product relying on ElasticSearch

 We significantly improved our usage of ElasticSearch.
-Underlying changes includes:
+Underlying changes include:

  - The use of routing to collocate emails of a same mailbox within a same shard.
 This enables search queries to avoid cluster level synchronisation, and thus enhance throughput, latencies and scalability.